 You asked for a quarterly summary of a customer’s account activity.
 You provided login dates and ticket counts.
 The model returned a tidy summary that included the customer’s “renewal date in Q3”, their “primary contact at the company”, and an “estimated revenue impact of approximately $42k”.
 You never gave it any of those.
 They sound right.
 They are all invented.
-The model interpreted “write a quarterly summary” as “produce a complete-looking quarterly summary” and completeness, by training-distribution norms, requires renewal dates and contact names.
+The model read “write a quarterly summary” as “produce a complete-looking quarterly summary”, and by training-distribution norms a complete summary has a renewal date and a contact name.
 So it filled them.

 Common causes